Micheál Martin

 In January 2011, Martin resigned as Foreign Minister in protest at Cowen's leadership.
-Following Cowen's own resignation as Leader of Fianna Fáil, Martin was quickly elected to replace him.
-Just weeks later, at the 2011 general election, Martin led Fianna Fáil to the worst result in its 85-year history, with a loss of 57 seats and a popular vote of just 17.4%.
-He nevertheless remained in the leadership, becoming Leader of the Opposition.
-At the 2016 general election, Fianna Fáil's performance improved significantly, more than doubling their representation in the Dáil, with Martin continuing as Leader of the Opposition.
+Following Cowen's own resignation as leader of Fianna Fáil, Martin was elected to replace him.
+Weeks later, at the 2011 general election, Martin led Fianna Fáil to the worst result in its 85-year history, with a loss of 57 seats and a popular vote of just 17.4%.
+He remained in the leadership, becoming Leader of the Opposition.
+At the 2016 general election, Fianna Fáil's performance improved significantly, more than doubling their representation in the Dáil: Martin continued to serve as Leader of the Opposition.

-Martin led his party through the 2020 general election, which led to Fianna Fáil becoming the largest party in the Dáil by just one seat.
+Martin led his party through the 2020 general election, at which Fianna Fáil becoming the largest party in the Dáil by just one seat.
 After lengthy negotiations, he was appointed Taoiseach on 27 June 2020, leading a grand coalition with longtime rival party Fine Gael, marking the first time these two parties had governed together, along with the Green Party.
 Under the terms of the coalition agreement, Martin served as Taoiseach for the first half of the five-year term, with his predecessor Leo Varadkar as Tánaiste.
-Martin then resigned as Taoiseach on 17 December 2022 to facilitate the appointment of Varadkar to the office.
+Martin resigned as Taoiseach on 17 December 2022 to facilitate the appointment of Varadkar to the office.

+In the 2024 general election, Fianna Fáil achieved the most seats in the Dáil; Martin was appointed as Taoiseach in January 2025 after a new coalition government was formed.

 Early life

-Martin was born in 1960 in Cork, and was raised in the Turners Cross area.
-Martin was the son of Paddy Martin (1923–2012), a former soldier in the Defence Forces, CIÉ employee and Irish international boxer, and Eileen "Lana" Corbett (1929–2010).
+Martin was born on 16 August 1960 in Cork and was raised in the Turners Cross area.
+Martin was the son of Paddy Martin (1923–2012), a former soldier in the Defence Forces, CIÉ bus driver and Irish international boxer, and Eileen "Lana" Corbett (1929–2010).
 He was the third child in a family of five.
 Martin's eldest brother Seán and his twin brother Pádraig subsequently became involved in local politics in Cork.
 His two younger sisters, Eileen and Máiréad, have remained apolitical.
 Martin attended Coláiste Chríost Rí before studying arts at University College Cork.

 It was during his time at university that Martin became involved in politics.
-He was a prominent member of the UCC cumann of Ógra Fianna Fáil, the youth wing of the party, before serving as national chairman of Ógra.
+He was a prominent member of the UCC Cumann of Ógra Fianna Fáil, the youth wing of the party, before serving as national chairman of Ógra.
 After graduating with a BA degree, Martin completed an MA in political history.
 Subsequently, he completed a higher diploma in education, and began a career as a history teacher in Presentation Brothers College.

 In 2009, he published his MA thesis as a book: Freedom to Choose: Cork and Party Politics in Ireland 1918–1932.